Leopold Auer: Teaching

 Babel (1931) describes how in Odessa (now in Ukraine) very promising young violin students such as Elman, Milstein, and Zimbalist were enrolled in the violin class of Pyotr Stolyarsky, and if successful, sent on to Auer in St. Petersburg.

 Auer also taught the young Clara Rockmore, who later became one of the world's foremost exponents of the theremin.
-Most of Auer's students studied with him at the St. Petersburg Conservatory (even Kathleen Parlow, coming all the way from western Canada), but Georges Boulanger, from Romania, studied with him in Dresden, Germany.
+Most of Auer's students, like Yuliy Eidlin, who became his assistant and stayed on as an esteemed professor, studied with him at the St. Petersburg Conservatory (even Kathleen Parlow, coming all the way from western Canada), but Georges Boulanger, from Romania, studied with him in Dresden, Germany.
 Benno Rabinof and Oscar Shumsky, born in the United States, studied with Auer there.

 Like pianist Franz Liszt, in his teaching, Auer did not focus on technical matters with his students.
 Instead, he guided their interpretations and concepts of music.
 If a student ran into a technical problem, Auer did not offer any suggestions.
 Neither was he inclined to pick up a bow to demonstrate a passage.
 Nevertheless, he was a stickler for technical accuracy.
 Fearing to ask Auer themselves, many students turned to each other for help.
 (Paradoxically, in the years before 1900 when Auer focused more closely on technical details, he did not turn out any significant students.)

 While Auer valued talent, he considered it no excuse for lack of discipline, sloppiness or absenteeism.
 He demanded punctual attendance.
 He expected intelligent work habits and attention to detail.
 Lessons were as grueling, and required as much preparation, as recital performances.